 This card has a combination of eight dedicated digital stations ports (1B+D) for Samsung Digital Keysets and eight dedicated analog station ports for industry standard single line telephones or other analog devices.
 This card installs in any universal slot in any cabinet.
-The OfficeServ 7200-S supports Caller ID to single line telephones.
-The 8COMBO2 is not hot swappable.
+A maximum of 10 8COMBO/8COMBO2 cards can be installed per system.